slatedocs/slate/source/reseller_api.html.md

 - quantity (integer), a count > 0
 - time (iso8601), the entry timestamp
 - reservations (array of tokens), if any (see Tickets -> Reservations for more info)
+- attendees (array of objects), needs to be set on purchase when ticket's attendees are required.
+Attendees require a name and surname.
+Number of attendees needs to match the ticket sales quantity.

 ### Event